You must whitewash laminate planks if you want a brighter and rustic look for your floor. So, how to whitewash them?

-Next, let’s check out the pros and cons of whitewashing a laminate floor.
+Next, let’s check out the pros and cons of doing it:

-- Gives a rustic appearance to laminate flooring.
+- Gives a rustic appearance to the flooring.

-- Whitewash protects the laminate planks from dents and catches.
-Especially if the whitewash coating is sealed.
+- Protects the floor from dents and catches.
+Especially if the coating is sealed.

 - It will match or complement the look of your flooring.

-- Whitewashing helps to hide stains and imperfections on old laminate floors.
+- It helps to hide stains and imperfections on old laminate floors.

 - You can’t get an original look of laminate planks after whitewashing them.

-- The off-white whitewash appearance will get boring after a while.
+- The off-white appearance will get boring after a while.

 Painting vs Whitewash (For Laminate Flooring)

 Whitewashing and applying white paint over laminate planks are two different things.
-Here’s the difference between whitewashing and painting for laminate planks:
+Here’s the difference between them:

 |The makeup||Masonry lime and table salt||Resins, solvents, and pigments|